Popular Questions Resulting from a Car Accident in New Orleans

 If the other driver’s insurance company contacts you, you should inform them to contact your insurance company or communicate directly with your attorney.
 Any information you provide them is not privileged and can be used against you during subsequent legal proceedings.

 What is the insurance claims process like?

 Having insurance is a fact of life.
-Most people cannot live a normal and productive life without insurance: car insurance, homeowners’ insurance, medical insurance, pet insurance, the list goes on.
+Most people cannot live a normal and productive life without insurance: car insurance, homeowners’ insurance, medical insurance, pet insurance, and the list goes on.
 Insurance gives us peace of mind that we are covered when things go wrong.
 However, if you have been unfortunate enough to deal with your insurance company regarding a claim, you know the struggle.

 Putting in an insurance claim can be a relatively easy process but can quickly become very complex.
-Typically, once you contact your insurance company, they will want information about your car accident, including documentation like a police report, medical bills, and the other driver’s insurance information to process the claim.
+Typically, once you contact your insurance company, they will want information about your car accident, including documentation like a police report, medical bills, and other driver’s insurance information to process the claim.
 Next, an insurance adjuster (an agent tasked with processing your claim) may have an investigator come out and inspect any property damage arising from your accident.
-Then, the adjuster will likely determine fault and act accordingly.
+Then, the adjuster will likely determine the fault and act accordingly.
 Finally, your insurance company may pay all, some, or none of your expenses, or they may want to pursue action against the other driver or the other driver’s insurance company.

 Even if you believe you were 100% not at fault, an insurance company may see things differently.
 This is why it is best to have legal representation at your side to help advocate on your behalf.
-Our Louisiana car accident attorneys at the Charbonnet Law Firm have years of experience negotiating on our clients’ behalf when addressing insurance claims.
+Our Louisiana car accident attorneys at the Charbonnet Law Firm have years of experience negotiating on our client’s behalf when addressing insurance claims.